Fast State-Augmented Learning for Wireless Resource Allocation with Dual Variable Regression: Convergence and Excursion

 Assuming the limit $\bblambda^\dagger = \lim_{K \to \infty} \bblambda^\dagger_K$ exists, the expected time-averaged dual multiplier $\bblambda^\dagger$ satisfies $|| \bblambda^\dagger - \bblambda^\star || \leq B_{\eta_{\bblambda} \frac{S^2}{2}}$, or equivalently, $\bblambda^\dagger \in \bbLambda_{B_{\eta_{\bblambda} \frac{S^2}{2}}}$.
 Similarly, the expected time average of the dual function increments converges to $\ccalG_{\eta_{\bblambda} \frac{S^2}{2}}$ in the limit, i.e.,

-Asymptotic near-optimality of the sequence of decisions generated by~\eqref{eq:DGA:primal} is proven by an appeal to the ergodic complementary slackness result (see e.g., \cite{StateAugmented_RRM_GNN_naderializadeh_TSP2022}).
-However, the convergence claims of Proposition~\ref{prop:convergence_dual_multiplier_averages} do not paint the complete picture.
-The existence of arbitrarily bad realizations of dual descent trajectories that never generate near-optimal decisions is not in contradiction with Proposition~\ref{prop:convergence_dual_multiplier_averages}, which could render our efforts of near-optimal initialization of dual multipliers futile.
-Fortunately, the convergence and excursion results we state next show that this is not the case.
+To restate, both the expected time-averaged multiplier and the dual function converge to near-optimal neighborhoods in the limit.
+However, these convergence claims hold in expectation and do not rule out arbitrarily bad realizations of dual descent trajectories.
+The convergence and excursion results stated next show that this is fortunately not a concern.
 For almost every realization, the dual function iterates (resp. dual multiplier iterates) enter a small neighborhood of $D^\star_{\bbtheta}$ (resp. $\bbLambda^\star_0$) infinitely often and deviations therefrom are highly unlikely.